juice-shop/pwning-juice-shop/appendix/solutions.md

    `401` indicate that this password change failed.
 This means the password could still be the current one of `0Y8rMnww$*9VFYE%C2%A759-!Fg1L6t&6lB`!
+8. This isn't the exact clear text password, though.
+It was logged as part of a URL, so it needs to be URL-decoded into `0Y8rMnww$*9VFYE§59-!Fg1L6t&6lB` first.
-8. Not knowing which user it belongs to, you can now
+9. Not knowing which user it belongs to, you can now
    * either perform a _Password Spraying_ attack by trying to log in with the password for all known user emails, e.g. from [Access the administration section of the store](#access-the-administration-section-of-the-store)
    * hash the known password with `MD5` and compare it to the password hashes harvested from
      [Retrieve a list of all user credentials via SQL Injection](#retrieve-a-list-of-all-user-credentials-via-sql-injection)
-9. Either way you will conclude that the password belongs to `J12934@juice-sh.op` so using this as _Email_ and `0Y8rMnww$*9VFYE%C2%A759-!Fg1L6t&6lB` as _Password_ on
+10. Either way you will conclude that the password belongs to `J12934@juice-sh.op` so using this as _Email_ and `0Y8rMnww$*9VFYE§59-!Fg1L6t&6lB` as _Password_ on
     <http://localhost:3000/#/login> will solve the challenge

 🤡 Did you notice that one of the next requests of `161.194.17.103` in the leaked access log went to <http://localhost:3000/api/Complaints> and